D3n3bX/D3n3bX/README.md

-### Student 👩‍🎓in Software Engineering, Mathematics and Physics Specialized in Data Science
+### Student 👩‍🎓 in Software Engineering, Mathematics and Physics Specialized in Data Science
 As a passionate student of Software Engineering, Mathematics, and Physics, I am dedicated to the intersection of technology and science, with a strong focus on Data Science.
 My academic background provides me with a unique blend of skills, allowing me to tackle complex problems through analytical thinking and advanced computational techniques.

 Currently, I specialize in: